Who is responsible for An Camas Mòr?

 - There has been a consistent view expressed by the Community Council that there should at some time be a new road bridge to the North.
 This is not in the Local Plan and would not be needed for or justified by An Camas Mòr, however An Camas Mòr has been sited so that this possibility is not ruled out as an option for the future.

-- The proposed Community Park requires community leadership and is not part of the An Camas Mòr application, but it would be supported by Rothiemurchus Estate and it is expected that An Camas Mòr would make an appropriate contribution.
+- The proposed Community Park Extension requires community leadership and is not part of the An Camas Mòr application, but it would be supported by Rothiemurchus Estate which has proposed draft agreements to enable this to happen.

 Would it be a blot on the landscape?